Princeton University Art Museum: Ernest DeWald (1946–60)

 Mather was succeeded by Ernest DeWald, a graduate school alumnus of the Class of 1946, one of the Monuments Men who had been charged with protecting the cultural heritage of Europe during the war.
 A large number of Princetonians, both alumni and faculty, served with the Monuments program, leading the Kunsthistorisches Museum in Vienna to loan the museum The Art of Painting by Johannes Vermeer as a sign of gratitude.
-DeWald was noted for his conservation work, personally cleaning paintings in his office on the top floor the museum.
-For the university's bicentennial in 1946, he refurbished the galleries, including displaying a new collection of Chinese scrolls donated by Dr. Dubois Schanck Morris, Class of 1893.
+DeWald was noted for his conservation work, personally cleaning paintings in his office on the top floor of the museum.
+For the university's bicentennial in 1946, he refurbished the galleries, including displaying a new collection of Chinese scrolls and paintings donated by Dr. DuBois Schanck Morris, Class of 1893.
 Under DeWald's tenure, the museum's collection of Asian art greatly increased, aided by the guidance of Professor Wen C. Fong, Class of 1951, who would go on to be the founding director of the Metropolitan Museum of Art's Asian department.
 In 1949, Alfred Stieglitz's 1907 The Steerage was the first of the museum's now considerable collection of photographs.

 Patrick Joseph Kelleher (1960–73)

 Patrick Joseph Kelleher, Class of 1947 and another Monuments Man, succeeded DeWald as director in 1960.
 He spearheaded the construction of a new home for the museum, made possible by the university's landmark $53 million capital campaign.
-In 1962 the collections were removed to enable the demolition of the A. Page Brown building and the northern wing of the Ralph Adams Cram structure to make way for the current, Steinmann and Cain designed, International Style building, completed in 1966.
+In 1962 the collections were removed to enable the demolition of the A. Page Brown building and the northern wing of the Ralph Adams Cram structure to make way for a Steinmann and Cain designed, International Style building, completed in 1966.